 - 5.0.1 Across Harrow, employment land is predominately located within designated town centres, local neighbourhood parades, and across industrial land (SIL/LSIS/undesignated sites).
-These established areas remain the appropriate locations for employment and provide opportunities for residents of Harrow to work locally or set up their own business. - 5.0.2 Employment floorspace and how it is used has changed dramatically over the last decade, with changes to shopping habits, such as online purchasing and ease of delivery / returns of goods.
+These established areas remain the appropriate locations for employment and provide opportunities for residents of Harrow to work locally or set up their own business.
+Outside of these areas, existing uses or institutions may provide opportunities to cluster increased employment floorspace to support their ongoing success and function.
+The Council will work with such uses or institutions to be understand their needs and work to assist in delivering the appropriate floorspace to assist with meeting their needs.
+The Council will continue to work towards implementing its Economic Strategy where it assists in delivering against the targets set out in the London plan, but also job creation across the wider borough. - 5.0.2 Employment floorspace and how it is used has changed dramatically over the last decade, with changes to shopping habits, such as online purchasing and ease of delivery / returns of goods.
 This has led to a reduction in the need to physically visit many of the traditional shopping outlets, such as high streets and shopping centres.
 There has been a notable impact on the way in which town centres are used, and what role they now play in terms of being a destination for retail and leisure.
 Compounding this, the Coronavirus pandemic exacerbated impacts on struggling businesses which relied upon footfall traffic, and in many cases resulted in business closure.
 The Harrow Economic Needs Study 2023 however sets out that Harrow Metropolitan Town Centre and Harrow's District Centres have not followed this trend, with vacancies below the national average.
 However, the churn in shops has been positive in Harrow Metropolitan Town Centre, with new shops outnumbering closures, which again is supported by the vacancy rates noted above. - 5.0.3 Given the recent changes set out above, it is not yet possible to fully understand if the short-term impact will continue into the medium and longer term.
 The Council will continue to monitor changes to the economic climate and the floorspace requirements across the Borough. - 5.0.4 Harrow Council has undertaken relevant evidence base work to determine the amount of employment floorspace is required to meet the needs of the Borough to cover the Local Plan period to 2041.
 The West London Economic Land Review 2021/22 provided an update to the West London Employment Land Evidence (WLELE) Study (2019) and sets out an update to the employment projections and resulting land requirements.
-Specifically, this evidence base relates to industrial employment floorspace, with the projections set out below. - 5.0.5 The Harrow Economic Needs Study (ENS) for Town Centres and Offices was completed in December 2023, and provides a quantitative and qualitative assessment of the needs for new retail, leisure and other main town centre uses within the Borough.
-The report also provides an office market update to the Economic Development Needs Assessment (EDNA) 2017.
+Specifically, this evidence base relates to industrial employment floorspace, with the projections set out below (with commentary in relation to the Coronavirus pandemic).

-- 5.0.6 The evidence base has set out that over the plan period, the following floorspaces will be required: - (a) Combined retail, food / beverage, leisure and entertainment 13,900sqm - (b) Industrial 6,000sqm - 5.0.7 Over the plan period the Council will continue to closely monitor and review land supply and demand for all employment floorspace and premises.
+- 5.0.5 The Harrow Economic Needs Study (ENS) for Town Centres and Offices was completed in January 2024, and provides a quantitative and qualitative assessment of the needs for new retail, leisure and other main town centre uses within the Borough.
+The report also provides an office market update to the Economic Development Needs Assessment (EDNA) 2017. - 5.0.6 The evidence base has set out that over the plan period, the following floorspaces will be required: - (a) Combined retail, food / beverage, leisure and entertainment 13,900sqm - (b) Industrial 6,000sqm - 5.0.7 Over the plan period the Council will continue to closely monitor and review land supply and demand for all employment floorspace and premises.